netobserv/pano-research/README.md

 http://pano.sl.cloud9.ibm.com:3000/
 ```

-(if you are running on a different machine, substitute `your-domain-name` for `pano.sl.cloud9.ibm.com`)
+(if you are running on a different machine, substitute `your-machine-name` for `pano.sl.cloud9.ibm.com`)

 The first time you do this, Grafana will ask you to log in.
 The credentials are "admin" and "admin".
 Don't change them, skip the password reset.